dmsadjt/dmsadjt/README.md

 ### Hi there, I'm Dimas 👋

 I am a student still learning about many things.
 I love creating something out of code and seeing the works that people had made.
 Currently learning the basics of coding and trying to go deeper.
-Currently i have a big interest in Game Development and Web Development and trying to learn those two subjects at my own pace!
+Currently i have a big interest in Android and Web Development and trying to learn those two subjects at my own pace!

 [![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=dmsadjt)](https://github.com/anuraghazra/github-readme-stats)